Si1314/AST2XML/README.md

 ###Function declaration

-Takes into account the return type, line, parameters and the body of the function declaration.
+Contains: the name of the function, the return type, the line, a list of parameters required and the body of the function.

         int foo(int a,int b, ... ){
             ...